A flexible Bayesian framework to estimate age- and cause-specific child mortality over time from sample registration data: Estimating mortality from SRS data

-To show model adequacy, we present plots of standardized residuals by two- and three-way combinations of age, region, cause, and time, and plots of predicted vs. observed from a model with the final year held out.
+To show model adequacy, we present plots of standardized residuals stratified by all two- and three-way combinations of age, region, cause, and time, and plots of predicted vs. observed from a model with the final year held out.
 These show no gross misspecification and predictions with no systematic biases.

-For model comparison, we fit a model with no interactions between fixed effects to assess the necessity of these interactions, and a model using first order autoregressive (AR1) processes rather than second order random walks to assess how we modeled temporal trends.
-We compared these to our final model via DIC, WAIC, and negative sum of the log CPO in the supplementary material.
+Furthermore, in the supplementary material we present comparisons of the DIC, WAIC, and negative sum of the log CPO among our final model, a model with no interactions between fixed effects, and a model using AR1 processes rather than second-order random walks.
 Not surprisingly, leaving out interactions caused a substantially poorer fit; the AR1 model was close but still inferior.

 Since the method of \cite{he2017national} also estimates cause-specific child mortality from the MCHSS data, we compare their results to our estimated CSMFs in the east rural region as an example in Figure \ref{fig:hecompare}.
 One primary benefit of our estimates is the more detailed age granularity.
 The approach in \cite{he2017national} produced estimates for the 0--1 month and 1--59 month age groups.
 Any further disaggregation would presumably lead to unstable estimation as their model performs temporal smoothing from moving averages for each region-age-cause separately.
-In comparison, our method borrows strength across these dimensions which allows the further disaggregation into six age groups.
+In comparison, our method borrows strength in two key ways in order to facilitate modeling more granular age groups.
+First, we include fixed effects for interactions among age groups, causes of death, and regions.
+Second, we share random walks in time among different strata.
 Our estimates show substantial heterogeneity across the age groups that is masked by the large age bins in \cite{he2017national}.
-This figure also shows smoother temporal trends in our estimates, demonstrating less year-to-year variability which is what we expect for the population-level parameters in China that we are estimating from our sample.
-Furthermore, by proper smoothing methodology and variance estimation, we can make more definitive statements about smaller subgroups with uncertainty.
+Figure \ref{fig:hecompare} also shows smoother temporal trends in our estimates, demonstrating less year-to-year variability which is what we expect for the population-level parameters in China that we are estimating from our sample.

 This comparison illustrates important conclusions that are missed by \cite{he2017national}.
 In the 0--1 month age group, \cite{he2017national} estimate a large decline in the cause fraction for acute respiratory infections, resulting in a near-negligible percentage in 2015.
 However, our model shows that this cause is still meaningful in the 7--27 day age group.
 For intervention funding allocated in this region, our results indicate continued investment in acute respiratory infection prevention among children aged 7-27 whereas the results from \cite{he2017national} do not.
 Another key takeaway is the comparatively larger portion of deaths due to injuries in the 24--59 month age group, along with smaller portions due to acute respiratory infections and congenital anomalies.
 This pattern could influence policies and resources to be enacted in a more targeted manner.